 “What do you want?”

 “We want to come visit you.
 We want you to turn off the alarm system.
 We want you to open the door for us.
 We want you to give us a key to one of the trucks there.
 We want you to sit quietly while we load up a truck.
 Do all this and you and your family won’t be harmed.

 “But know this, we’re leaving a friend here with your wife and son.
 He’s a three-time loser who says he won’t never go back to prison.
 If you call the cops and they show up here, he’ll kill your wife and son and then kill himself.
 You understand?”

 “Good.
 We will be there in about a half hour.
 Be waiting by the door.”

 Clarke was an armed guard.
-He took off his holster and placed the 9mm Glock and holster behind a cabinet, as he didn’t want the criminals to take the gun and use it on anyone.
+He took off his holster and placed the 9mm Glock and holster behind a cabinet, as he didn’t want the criminals to steal the gun and use it on anyone.

 He planned to cooperate with the crooks to save his family, but he would then quit, as he felt he was letting down the owner of the warehouse.
 He knew that some thought he was only a guard, but he took his responsibility seriously.
 This was his job.

-The driver, whose name was Bill Rourke, was a tall burly man with dark curly hair.
+The driver, whose name was Bill Rourke, was a tall, burly man with dark curly hair.
 The other man, another tall one, had light hair and a muscular build.
 This was Denny Ryan, the leader of the burglary crew.
 The three men ushered Clarke back into the warehouse.